 Prior to entering the biotech industry in 1991, Mr. Kanzer was an attorney at the 1,000 attorney law firm of Skadden, Arps, Slate, Meagher & Flom in New York where he specialized in corporate mergers and acquisitions and corporate income taxation.

 Mr. Kanzer received his J.D. from New York University School of Law and a B.B.A. in Accounting from Baruch College with a minor in Computer Science, where he was a Baruch Scholar, a full-tuition academic scholarship.
-Mr. Kanzer is also a Certified Public Accountant and holds the following FINRA licenses: Series 62 (corporate securities), Series 24 (securities principal) and Series 27 (financial operations principal).
+Mr. Kanzer is also a Certified Public Accountant and has passed the following FINRA licensing exams: Series 62 (corporate securities), Series 24 (securities principal) and Series 27 (financial operations principal).